elitaone/RIMS-seq/RIMSseq_methylation_prediction/README.txt

 Date: Aug 24, 2023
 ================

-This is used to predict the methylation level of human genomic regions (e.g. CpG islands) using RIMS-seq.
+This tool is used to predict the methylation levels of human genomic regions, such as CpG islands, through the application of RIMS-seq.

-# Analysis pipeline to use RIMS-seq to extract methylation and variant information for human samples, including
-(1) Trim the Illumina adapter sequence
-(2) Map the read pairs to human hg38 genome using bowtie2 default alignment with the addition of RG header for variant calling
-(3) Remove the unmapped reads and PCR duplicates using Picard tools (4) Call germline variant using gatk
-(5) Predict regional methylation using RIMSseq_methylation_prediction

 # Principle of RIMS-seq and methylation prediction